When you run a business, finding the time and budget to deal with legal problems can be challenging.

-– Partnerships, property and shareholder agreements
+– Shareholder and Partnership agreements

 Whether you are looking to expand and diversify, or wind down your business operations, Hewitt’s team of commercial solicitors can offer invaluable assistance across a variety of legal disciplines: